 If you’ve already taken the time to establish an Instagram Business Account, cheers to you!
 You obviously have the foresight to understand that this social media platform isn’t going anywhere but is, in fact, gaining traction across most demographics.

 Pew Research Center reports that 60% of users check Instagram daily.
 This is a huge opportunity to connect with potential clients who regularly make their rounds on social media.

 Source: Pew Research Center

-Today we’re going to share some easy tips for stepping up your Instagram marketing for heating and cooling services.
-By maximizing your presence on social media for a given platform, you can better invest efforts for what is likely to result in more calls and ultimately more business for your HVAC company.
+Today we’ll share some easy tips for stepping up your Instagram marketing for heating and cooling services.
+By maximizing your presence on social media for a given platform, you can better invest efforts for what is likely to result in more calls and, ultimately, more business for your HVAC company.